Guildhall Arts Centre, Grantham

 St Peter's Hill, Grantham, NG31 6PY

-Following last year’s record breaking pantomime the Guildhall Arts Centre are proud to present this year’s magical Christmas extravaganza SNOW WHITE.
+Following last year’s record breaking pantomime the Guildhall Arts Centre are proud to present this year’s magical Christmas extravaganza Sleeping Beauty.

 The pantomime adaptation of Snow White follows the basic structure of the original story but adds the key elements of comedy, audience participation, and spectacle that are essential to the pantomime tradition.
 Traditionally, the evil stepmother is portrayed as the villainous Queen, often in a show-stopping role that allows for plenty of over-the-top, comedic performances.
 The Queen’s evil magic and the transformation into an old hag are key moments in the show, often accompanied by dramatic effects such as makeup transformations, costume changes, and visual tricks.